-Needless to say, the recent crisis has not been highly supportive of New Classical models based on the assumption that rapidly adjusting prices will quickly reestablish equality between demand and supply, particularly of labor.
-This assumption seems increasingly inconsistent with observed increases in unemployment and the sharp slump in output that affected almost all of the global economy.
-Moreover, even prior to the recent downturn, these models were already under attack on both theoretical and empirical grounds.
+Needless to say, the recent crisis has not been highly supportive of New Classical models based on the assumption that rapidly adjusting prices will quickly reestablish equality between demand and supply, particularly of labour.
+This assumption seems increasingly inconsistent with observed increases in unemployment8 and the sharp slump in output that affected almost all of the global economy.
+Moreover, even prior to the recent downturn, these models were already under attack on both theoretical and empirical grounds9.
 As for New Keynesian attempts to date to introduce "frictions" into the economy, their influence also seems inadequate to explain the dramatic events still unfolding.
-Indeed, in addition to sticky wages, there are a whole host of other prices (e.g., many exchange rates, interest rates both short and long, and the price of energy) that are not in fact free to adjust to market pressures.
+Indeed, in addition to sticky wages, there are a whole host of other prices (eg many exchange rates, interest rates both short and long, and the price of energy) that are not in fact free to adjust to market pressures.
 Rather, they have been significantly influenced by governments pursuing a variety of distributional and other objectives.
-This interference may, in turn, have inclined the global economy more toward instability.
+This interference may, in turn, have inclined the global economy more towards instability.10

-Nor has the crisis been kind to the assumption of rational expectations that underlies both sets of models.
-Already under attack on philosophical grounds (what exactly does it mean to be rational?) the preceding rapid rise and subsequent collapse of a wide range of asset prices hardly seemed consistent with a rational pricing process related to underlying values.
-Rather, it appears as if expectations in many markets were based largely on the extrapolation of past developments.
-This led to price levels that eventually proved "unsustainable" as the fundamentals eventually reasserted themselves.
-Moreover, if it can be contended that momentum rather than rationality drove asset prices, this also raises the possibility that a similar process might be driving inflationary expectations.
-There is in fact not a very great deal of empirical support for the assertion that low inflationary expectations have been anchored in the stated objectives of central bankers (credibility) rather than the experience of low inflation (good luck) in recent years.
+Nor has the crisis been kind to the assumption of rational expectations which underlies both sets of models.
+Already under attack on philosophical grounds11 (what exactly does it mean to be rational?) the preceding rapid rise and subsequent collapse of a wide range of asset prices hardly seemed consistent with a rational pricing process related to underlying values.